RepublicOfGamja/VTM/Readme.md

 * **`@vectorize` Decorator:**
   1.  **Static Data Collection:** Upon script load, the function's source code, docstring, and metadata are saved once to the `VectorWaveFunctions` collection.
   2.  **Dynamic Data Logging:** Each time the function is called, its execution time, success/failure status, error logs, and "dynamic tags" are recorded in the `VectorWaveExecutions` collection.
+* **Semantic Caching and Performance Optimization:**
+    * Determines cache hits based on the **semantic similarity** of function inputs, bypassing actual execution for identical or highly similar inputs and returning stored results immediately.
+    * This significantly **reduces latency** and costs, especially for high-cost computation functions (e.g., LLM calls, complex data processing).
 * **Distributed Tracing:** Combines `@vectorize` and `@trace_span` decorators to bundle the execution of complex, multi-step workflows under a single **`trace_id`** for analysis.
 * **Search Interface:** Provides `search_functions` and `search_executions` to query the stored vector data (function definitions) and logs (execution history), facilitating the construction of RAG and monitoring systems.